eileenrmartin/eileenrmartin.github.io/index.md

 ## Announcements

+* Visit the [prospective students page](https://eileenrmartin.github.io/prospectiveStudents/) for information on being a graduate or undergraduate researcher with me

 * Recent and upcoming presentations:
   * Dec.
 8, 2020, "Understanding sensitivity of distributed acoustic sensing integrated with velocity data" invited talk in AGU session on Observation of Rotation, Strain and Translation in Seismology - Applications, Instrumentation and Theory
   * Feb.
 4, 2021, Heiland Lecture in Department of Geophysics at Colorado School of Mines